wp-plugins/tpg-get-posts/trunk/readme.txt

 * the short code to be added to a text widget
 * extensive formating of the by line and meta-data line
 * a magazine layout option which displays the post header and text next to the post thumbnail
+* a featured image layout option
+* pagination

 **NOTE**
-	The 2.0 release may not format like the 1.x version.
+	The 3.0 release alters the default for thumbnails.
+If this upgrade breaks your site, download tag 2.5.0 and set the option to freeze the release.
 Be sure to test befor upgrading.

 == Usage ==